How to become a craft woodworker: George's story

 - George handcrafts wheels out of wood for things like carriages and canons

 - George enjoyed Design and Technology at school and wanted a job that involved working with his hands

 - He started his job as an apprenticeship at the company he now works for.

-What to expect if you want to be a craft woodworker
+What to expect if you want to become a craft woodworker

 In George's job, he uses traditional craft skills to make wheels from wood.
 Craft woodworking jobs can also include making and restoring items made from wood, such as furniture.